sebastianduchene/NELSI/README.md

 Drummond, A. J., Ho, S. Y., Phillips, M. J., & Rambaut, A. (2006).
 Relaxed phylogenetics and dating with confidence. *PLOS Biology*, 4(5), e88.

-Kishino, H., Thorne, J. L., & Bruno, W. J. (2001).
-Performance of a divergence time estimation method under a probabilistic model of rate evolution. *Molecular Biology and Evolution*, 18(3), 352-361.

 Hasegawa, M., Kishino, H., & Yano, T. A. (1989).
 Estimation of branching dates among primates by molecular clocks of nuclear DNA which slowed down in Hominoidea. *Journal of Human Evolution*, 18(5), 461-476.

 Heath, T. A., Holder, M. T., & Huelsenbeck, J. P. (2012).
 A dirichlet process prior for estimating lineage-specific substitution rates. *Molecular Biology and Evolution*, 29(3), 939-955.

 Ho, S. Y., Phillips, M. J., Drummond, A. J., & Cooper, A. (2005).
 Accuracy of rate estimation using relaxed-clock models with a critical focus on the early metazoan radiation. *Molecular Biology and Evolution*, 22(5), 1355-1363.

+Kishino, H., Thorne, J. L., & Bruno, W. J. (2001).
+Performance of a divergence time estimation method under a probabilistic model of rate evolution. *Molecular Biology and Evolution*, 18(3), 352-361.

 Lepage, T., Bryant, D., Philippe, H., & Lartillot, N. (2007).
 A general comparison of relaxed molecular clock models. *Molecular Biology and Evolution*, 24(12), 2669-2680.

 Popescu, A. A., Huber, K. T., & Paradis, E. (2012).
 Ape 3.0: New tools for distance-based phylogenetics and evolutionary analysis in R. *Bioinformatics*, 28(11), 1536-1537.

 Rambaut, A.,  Lam, T.,  Carvalho, L., Pybus, O. (2016) Exploring the temporal structure of heterochronous sequences using TempEst. *Virus Evolution* 2: vew007

+Saulnier, E., Gascuel, O., Alizon, S. (2016) Assessing the accuracy of Approximate Bayesian Computation approaches to infer epidemiological parameters from phylogenies. *bioRxiv* doi: http://dx.doi.org/10.1101/050211.

 Schliep, K. P. (2011). phangorn: Phylogenetic analysis in R. *Bioinformatics*, 27(4), 592-593.